 Buying Half a Cow: Typical Cuts and Quantities

-Place an Order: How to Buy Half a Cow
+Place an Order: How to Buy Grass Fed Beef in Michigan

 When your meat is ready, we’ll let you know, and the balance will be due upon delivery.

-Do you have additional about buying half a cow?
+Do you have additional questions about buying beef bundles?
 Or would you like to place an order?
 Fill out the form below and we’ll be sure to send you the information you need!